JPelletier96/shot_map/README.md

 # Shot Maps
-Using the shot_map.py code with Peter McKeever's openfootball.club, you can create your own xG shot maps for any game. (circle = shot, location = shot location, circle size = xG (see legend at the bottom left), circle color = team colors, red circle = goal, colored bars = result percentages aka % likelihood of getting a win/draw/loss based on your xG)
+Using the shot_map.py code with Peter McKeever's openfootball.club, you can create your own xG shot maps for any game. (circle = shot, location = shot location, circle size = xG (see legend at the bottom left), circle color = team colors, red circle = goal, colored bars = % likelihood of home team getting a win(blue), draw(gray), or away team getting a win(yellow) based on the team's xG)
 <p align="center">
   <img width="600" height="394" src="https://user-images.githubusercontent.com/57690237/82160978-c3f23680-985e-11ea-9be2-870cd3e8cad3.png">
 </p>